-White Chris Stevens and his black half-brother Bernard on Northern Exposure.
+Northern Exposure: White Chris Stevens and his black half-brother Bernard.
 The hook being that they are pretty much exactly the same guy, right down to being born on the same day.
 One episode even revolves around Bernard beginning a relationship with one of Chris's ex-lovers - and she can't detect any difference between them in bed.

-Homicide: Life on the Street plays it a little differently with Pembleton and Bayliss.
+Homicide: Life on the Street: Plays a variation with Pembleton and Bayliss.
 Black Pembleton is a tightly wound intellectual with an unforgiving set of morals.
 White Bayliss was nakedly emotional and always wanted to see everyone's viewpoint.

-Inverted by the supporting pair of Guerrero & Winston in Human Target.
+Human Target: Inverted Trope by the supporting pair of Guerrero & Winston.
 Winston's the black retired cop, Guerrero's the white semi-retired criminal.
 Also opposites in size, since Chi McBride is about a foot taller and a good bit wider than Jackie Earle Haley.

-Firefly's Wash and Zoe.
-Zoe is a black Bad Ass warrior who cannot be persuaded to stop calling Mal "sir;" Wash is the eminently laid-back white-guy pilot who likes sitting around the ship and play with his plastic dinosaurs.
+Firefly: Wash and Zoe are an inversion.
+Zoe is a black woman and loyal soldier who cannot be persuaded to stop calling Mal "sir;" Wash is the eminently laid-back white-guy pilot who tells Zoe that if she has a problem with his plan she should tell him instead of just letting Mal call that shots.
 The two are Happily Married.

-The mercifully short-lived sitcom Listen Up! played this trope painfully straight with Jason Alexander as an uptight white television presenter (complete with wife and daughter who didn't respect him) and Malcolm-Jamal Warner as his too-hip-for-words black sports star co-host.
+This short-lived sitcom played this trope straight with Jason Alexander as an uptight white television presenter (complete with wife and daughter who didn't respect him) and Malcolm-Jamal Warner as his too-hip-for-words black sports star co-host.

 This was actually based on a real pairing.
 Alexander's character was based on New York-based sportswriter Tony Kornheiser (who the show's concept happened to be based on) while Warner's character was based on Chicago-based sportswriter Michael Wilbon.
 The two actual persons have had a show together on ESPN (Pardon the Interruption) for nearly a decade.

-FlashForward did a white guy/Asian guy variation on this, with Mark being the introverted and brooding (and unfortunately prone to holding the Idiot Ball) white guy and Demetri being the more Hot Blooded and impulsive and competent of the pair.
+FlashForward (2009): Did a white guy/Asian guy variation on this, with Mark being the introverted and brooding (and unfortunately prone to holding the Idiot Ball) white guy and Demetri being the more Hot-Blooded and impulsive and competent of the pair.

 Also there is the friendship of Jimmy, the cool guy who can rap, dance, and play basketball, with the Spinner who's tough but can't dance because he's white.
-It's averted with Hazle who tries to be just like Paige.
+It's an Averted Trope with Hazle who tries to be just like Paige.

-Star Trek: Deep Space Nine pulled this off (inadvertently probably) with Captain Sisko, the Bald Black Leader Guy, and his second-in-command the Sassy White Woman, Major Kira.
+Star Trek: Deep Space Nine: Pulled this off (inadvertently probably) with Captain Sisko, the Bald Black Leader Guy, and his second-in-command the Sassy White Woman, Major Kira.
 In the late 24th century where the show takes place, it's fairly certain race and even gender don't carry the same meaning as they do today, but as with most things Star Trek, they are other parallels within the show reflecting contemporary issues.
-Sisko is a career Starfleet officer while Kira is a hero of guerilla warfare.
-And while initially they but heads, they come to find they both are fiercely loyal to justice, and both will tolerate absolutely no crap from anyone.
+Sisko is a career Starfleet officer while Kira is a hero of guerrilla warfare.
+And while initially they butt heads, they come to find they both are fiercely loyal to justice, and both will tolerate absolutely no crap from anyone.
 Even each other.